willhoag/hack-attack/app/instructions.md

 - After the attack, the number of connections on that server, determines the number of cards must be drawn from the "Admin deck".
 - The more cards drawn, the more dangerous it is for the hacker

-> Admin Cards contain both good and bad things for hackers
+> Admin Cards contain both good and bad things for hackers, but mostly bad.

+### Game End
+The game can end in one of 3 ways:

+1. All the servers have gone offline.
+The player with the most *data* wins.
+2. A player obtains 10 pieces of data.
+3. A player is identified by the test server admin.

 More Info
 ---------------------------
+### Game Pieces
+__bot server__:
+A single computer used to network and attack the target servers

+__network__:
+A chain of "bot servers" which allow your identity to be obscured

+__target server__:
+A server in which the players are trying to obtain *data*.

+__data__:
+Data is the reward for hacking a target server successfully.
+Additional data can be earned from the admin deck.

 ### Admin Cards
 Each target server has it's own deck.
 Once the deck runs out, that server goes offline.
 Drawn cards are kept by the player, unless the card says otherwise.

-- Gained extra data (user holds card)
+- GOOD: Gained extra data (user holds card)
+- GOOD: Inside info acquired. (discard during hacking phase to get an extra hacking guess)
+- NEUTRAL: Admin changed password, no data accessed. (user holds card)
+- BAD: Hack detected, connected botservers are reported and shutdown. (discarded publicly)
-- Hack detected, connected botservers are reported and shutdown. (discarded publically)
+- BAD: Hack detected, connected botservers are reported and shutdown. (discarded publicly)
-- Admin changed password, no data found. (user holds card)

 ### Brute Force Cards